albi34/lists-types/README.md

-# owl-types
+# lists-types

-Share of types between the owl test front-end and back-end apps.
+Share of types between the lists front-end and back-end apps.